cosmos/sdk-tutorials/academy/golang-intro/1_install.md

 Every Go program starts with the package declaration.
 Each package consists of one or more Go source files in a single directory.
 If the name of the package is `main`, Go creates an executable file.

 After package declaration, import the package `fmt`.
 Note that the package name is the last element of the package's file path.
-For an example, if you import the package "lib/math", then you use it as "math".
+For example, if you import the package "lib/math", then you use it as "math".

 `fmt` implements input and output, and is part of Go's standard library.
 Later you are going to describe some of its functions in more detail.